CIBC-Internal/python/Doc/library/stdtypes.rst

    Enter the runtime context and return either this object or another object related to the runtime context.
-The value returned by this method is bound to the identifier in the :keyword:`as` clause of :keyword:`with` statements using this context manager.
+The value returned by this method is bound to the identifier in the :keyword:`!as` clause of :keyword:`with` statements using this context manager.

    An example of a context manager that returns itself is a :term:`file object`.